eonist/eonist.github.io/_posts/_2021-07-10-alphabetical-indexed-uitableview.md

 - Uses diff method to update rows and section: https://stasost.medium.com/ios-aimate-tableview-updates-dc3df5b3fe07 and github: https://github.com/Stan-Ost/ReloadableTableView
 - Using generics with section / row data: https://www.ralfebert.de/ios-examples/uikit/uitableviewcontroller/grouping-sections/

+### Nice to know regarding macOS:
+- MacOS doesn't have section in NSTable, but NSCollectionView does: https://developer.apple.com/documentation/appkit/nscollectionview
+- Or roll your own cell section in macOS. here is one approach: https://blog.krzyzanowskim.com/2015/05/29/lets-talk-about-sections-for-nstableview/
+- Seems to support section headers for macOS: https://github.com/krzyzanowskim/NSTableView-Sections

 ### Relevant API:
 - `numberOfSectionsInTableView`: – returns the total number of sections in the table view.
 Usually we set the number of section to 1.
 If you want to have multiple sections, set this value to a larger number.
 - `titleForHeaderInSection`: method – returns the header titles for different sections.
 This method is optional if you do not assign titles for the section.